zhouzy-RNA/allele-specific-circRNA/README.md

 ### step two.
 GenomeSequenceMaskN.pl

-#### this step need the vcf files you called or downlod from the website to masked the snp with "N".
+#### this step need the vcf files you called and downloded from the website to masked the snp with "N".

 #### the precondition of step two